I still remember the exact moment it clicked.

-Top-performing creative concepts outperform average ones by 5-10x on key metrics.
-The difference between your best and worst creative can be the difference between profitable and unprofitable campaigns.
+Top-performing creative concepts outperform average ones by 5-10x.
+Let that sink in.
+The difference between your best and worst creative isn't 10% or 20%—it's often 500% or more.
+That gap is money left on the table.

 - Concept Testing: Identify winning creative themes